TanujDontaraju/Personal-Portfolio/README.md

 Created on VS Code

-Imnages used are copied in repository as PNG
+Images used are copied in the repository as PNG